 If you’ve spent any time on Pinterest, you’ve probably seen beautiful pins that show perfect weekly meal prep – a week’s worth of fruits, vegetables, meals and snacks, all perfectly portioned in matching containers, lined up neatly in a clean and organized refrigerator.

 And those pins invariably link to a gorgeous blog where a fun, healthy, and cheerful blogger shows you how she prepped all of that food and cooked three healthy meals, all on a Sunday afternoon.
 Her weekly meal prep is fabulous!
 (This post contains Amazon affiliate links.)

-Weekly Meal Prep – The Good, the Bad and the Ugly
+Weekly Meal Prep – The Ideal vs. the Reality for Busy Women

 But, even though my weekly meal prep is a work in progress, it’s totally worth the effort and the mess.
 Because it makes my life life easier and healthier for the rest of the week.
 It increases the likelihood that we’ll have a salad for dinner, even though I didn’t get home from work until 6:30.
 And that we’ll have healthy snacks to grab for work and school, even on crazy mornings.
 And that I’ll be able to pull together a healthy dinner, rather than rely on take-out, even on the busiest evenings.